karinavasudeva/techspeak/README.md

 # techspeak
 Free text to speech converter for pdfs, docs, and txt files.

-Editing to make it more efficient for research papers (if you are interested, ping me at vasudevakarina@gmail.com)
+I'm still editing to make it more efficient for research papers (if you are interested in working on this, ping me at vasudevakarina@gmail.com)